Dorset-Council-UK/GIFramework-Maps/DEVELOPING.md

         - `dotnet ef database update`
 - Build and Run!
     - Using Visual Studio
-        - Make sure the NPM task `watch:webpack` is running, to build and auto rebuild the client scripts
+        - Make sure the task `watch` is running, to build and auto rebuild the client scripts
         - Hit Run to launch IIS Express or Kestrel
-    - Using .Net CLI
+    - Using CLI
-        - Run `npm run watch:webpack` to build and auto rebuild the client scripts
+        - Run `bun run watch` to build and auto rebuild the client scripts
         - Run `dotnet run` to launch Kestrel

 This will give you a minimal starting application, with a few basic layers, to get you started.
 Start modifying your database